taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "10 billion reais...that's more than the **institute's endowment**..."*

 Breno: **"Vale a pena.
-Uma emenda estável com uma colônia bacteriana é o primeiro passo para a emenda de eSyrup com células humanas, e se o consórcio Space puder conseguir patentear emendas vivas, eles terão o monopólio de todas as futuras aplicações clínicas e médicas da eSyrup."**
+Uma emenda estável com uma colônia bacteriana é o primeiro passo para a emenda de eSyrup com células humanas, e se o Space Consortium patentes emendas vivas, eles terão o monopólio de todas as futuras aplicações clínicas e médicas da eSyrup."**

 *translation: "It's worth it.
-A stable splice with a bacterial colony is the first step towards splicing eSyrup with human cells, and if Space Consortium can manage to patent living splices, they'll have a monopoly on all future clinical and medical applications of eSyrup."*
+A stable splice with a bacterial colony is the first step towards splicing eSyrup with human cells, and if Space Consortium patents living splices, they'll have a monopoly on all future clinical and medical applications of eSyrup."*

 We see Breno's moody, cynical eyes.